-When the milk mixture boils, pour it over the flour mixture and mix on lowest speed for 2 minutes.
+When the milk mixture boils, pour it over the flour mixture and mix at the lowest speed for 2 minutes.
 The mixture should gather into a ball and be smooth and sticky.
 Scrape down the sides of the bowl and the paddle, then add the egg mixture.
-Mix on lowest speed for 10 minutes.
+Mix at the lowest speed for 10 minutes.
 Stop the mixer a couple of times to scrape the sides of the bowl and paddle.
-At this point, the dough will be very smooth, slick and sticky.
+At this point, the dough will be very smooth, slick, and sticky.

 Scrape down the bowl and paddle and sprinkle the salami and parsley in.
 Mix on low speed just until incorporated, about 30 seconds.

 Scrape down the bowl and paddle, cover the bowl with plastic wrap and refrigerate the dough for 2 hours.